 The case was returned to the Superior Court for the determination of the proper method for apportioning tax increment funds and LAUSD's claim for damages.
 On July 3, 2012, the Superior Court issued a Writ of Mandate Granting Retrospective Relief and a judgment was entered.
 The Writ and Judgment require the County and successor agencies, including CRA/LA-DLA, to recalculate the amount of property tax funds to which LAUSD is entitled from fiscal year 2004 through January 31, 2012.
 To date the recalculation by successor agencies has not been done since the County's calculation and supporting information is required; LAUSD has objected to the methodology adopted by the Superior Court in the Judgment.
 By statute, the unpaid balances accrue interest at the rate of 7% per year.
 The recalculated payments are to be made through the ROPS.
-Los Angeles Community College District has also filed a similar case addressing the same issues as LAUSD.
+Los Angeles Community College School District (LACCSD) has also filed a similar case addressing the same issues as LAUSD.
 This case is presently pending before the same Court and has been stayed pending resolution of the LAUSD case.
-CRA/LA-DLA has retained \$9,000,000 through the Other Funds and Accounts (OF&A) Due Diligence Review (DDR) process to pay any contingent liability related to the LAUSD and Los Angeles Community College School District cases.
+CRA/LA-DLA has retained \$9,000,000 through the Other Funds and Accounts (OF&A) Due Diligence Review (DDR) process to pay any contingent liability related to the LAUSD and LACCSD cases.
 There are continuing settlement discussions between the Plaintiffs and County on a global settlement of all claims.

 On November 14, 2017, the Superior Court made certain findings and issued several orders regarding the process for payment of damages.
-The Court ordered CRA/LA-DLA to release all redevelopment pass-through funds impounded by the Former Agency to the County for distribution to the Los Angeles Unified School District and the Los Angeles Community Colleges District.
+The Court ordered CRA/LA-DLA to release all redevelopment pass-through funds impounded by the Former Agency to the County for distribution to LAUSD and LACCSD.
 On July 9, 2018, CRA/LA-DLA remitted \$9,906,000 to the County in partial settlement of this matter.